-The ESG agenda is becoming a major focus for local authorities, but while around two thirds of councils have declared a "climate emergency", this has not yet led to the inclusion of anything more formal within treasury-related investment strategies, ie the TMSS.
-The recently issued revision to the CIPFA Treasury Management Code, which must be implemented by 1 April 2023, makes reference to ESG, and Link will advise on this in due course.
+The ESG agenda is becoming a major focus for local authorities.
+While around two thirds of councils have declared a "climate emergency", this has not yet led to the inclusion of anything more formal within treasury-related investment strategies, ie the TMSS.